xari/xari-dev/content/blog/horizontal-bar-plot/index.md

 This post is part of a series on data wrangling and visualisation with JavaScript.
 It explores data from the [Punk API](../data-wrangling-with-js), and uses it to plot asthetically pleasing charts with D3.js.
-You can find the other posts in the series at the links below.
+You can find the other posts in this series at the links below.

 - [Intro — Data Visualisation with Functional JavaScript](../data-wrangling-with-js)
 - [Pt.
 I — Intro to D3](../intro-to-d3)